jyaggie/RepData_PeerAssessment1/PA1_template.md

 The previously omitted missing values will be replaced with the average for the 5 minute interval in which the NA occurred.
 This replacement was chosen in order to replace missing data with the most accurate apprximately for the relevant interval.

-The histogram, average, and median for this dataset is presented below.
+The previous calculations to produce the histogram and average/median are then repeated.

 ```r